learn-co-curriculum/dsc-pivot-tables-pandas-lab/README.md

 ## Flattening the DataFrame

-We can also **_flatten_** the DataFrame from a multi-hierarchical index to more traditional one-dimensional index.
+We can also **_flatten_** the DataFrame from a multi-hierarchical index to a more traditional one-dimensional index.
 We do this by creating each unique combination possible of every level of the multi-hierarchical index.
 Since this is a complex task, you do not need to write it--but take some time to examine the code in the cell below and see if you can understand how it works!

 ```python